-We found that cost to move our thirteen-year-old car would be way more than our old friend was worth.
-It was the time to cut the for-ever bond with our dear old faithful vehicle.
-We are not proud of it — we finally had to leave our old friend behind for just $1,550.
+We found that moving our thirteen-year-old car would cost way more than our old friend was worth.
+It was time to cut the forever bond with our dear old faithful vehicle.
+We are not proud of it—we finally had to leave our old friend behind for just $1,550.
 Go Craigslist!

 Should we purchase a new car and then drive to the new location?

-We were a bit confused about strategies regarding purchasing a new car.
-Should we purchase it in the East Coast and drive the new car to Texas, or should we purchase the car after moving to Texas?
+We were a bit confused about our strategies for purchasing a new car.
+Should we purchase it on the East Coast and drive it to Texas, or should we purchase it after moving to Texas?

-We leaned toward a new Honda model after giving considerations to several sedans of Ford, Toyota, and Mazda.
-Once you decide the type of car and the budget, you are halfway through.
-Edmunds is a great resource to analyze vehicle prices!
+We leaned toward a new Honda model after considering several Ford, Toyota, and Mazda sedans.
+Once you decide on the type of car and the budget, you are halfway through.
+Edmunds is a great resource for analyzing vehicle prices!

 The most painful experience was to speak with the sales representatives

 Upon returning, the representative will say, “Today is your lucky day, my boss reduced the price by 981 dollars and 89 cents.”
-The drama will vary between dealer to dealer.
-A widely used statement is “If you show me another quote with a lower price, we will match it.”
+The drama will vary from dealer to dealer.
+A widely used statement is, “If you show me another quote with a lower price, we will match it.”

 We came up with a plan that we think was executed quite successfully.